Weight lifting for brain health in your home gym just sounds like another advertising slogan.

 As they improved, the amount of weight they were lifting was raised to keep the intensity at 80 per cent of their peak strength.

-It turns out that the participants who did the weight lifting exercises remembered 10 percent more than those that did not.
+It turns out that the participants who did the weight lifting for brain health remembered 10 percent more than those that did not.
 And the gains were nearly immediate.

 How to Do Weight Lifting for Brain Health in Your Home Gym.